vpenso/kubernetes-example/docs/network.md

 lxcc02    10.1.1.10   192.168.5.0/24
 lxcc03    10.1.1.11   192.168.6.0/24
 ```

-Kubelete network plugin:

-* Creates the pods eth0 network interface in a dedicated network namespace
-* Allocates an pod IP from the address pool
-* Makes the pod IP reachable from the cluster

 ```bash
 # create a pod with a simple web-server
 >>> kubectl create deployment nginx --image=nginx